Queensland rolls out chatbots to help resolve neighbourhood disputes

 The idea for using chatbots to help people access basic dispute-resolution resources came from the Queensland Civil and Administrative Tribunal (QCAT) as well as a 2018 hackathon staged by the state’s Department of Justice and Attorney-General.

-The winning team at the ‘Hackcess to Justice’ event comprised comprised engineering students Sophia Hooton and Roy Portas from the University of Queensland, and law students Kimia Zarei and Joanne Marie de Jesus from the Queensland University of Technology.
+The winning team at the ‘Hackcess to Justice’ event, which was staged in partnership with youth-run not-for-profit The Legal Forecast, comprised engineering students Sophia Hooton and Roy Portas from the University of Queensland, and law students Kimia Zarei and Joanne Marie de Jesus from the Queensland University of Technology.
 The students work worked with the department’s digital transformation team to build a chatbot.

 The two chatbots, one housed on Qld.gov.au and the other on the QCAT site, have different approaches to responding with enquiries.